List: DCJ Assessment Tools

-The CAT is a tool used for all new out-of-home care (OOHC) placements, children re-entering care, placement changes and transition of carers and the children in their care from FACS to agencies.
+The CAT is a tool used for all new out-of-home care (OOHC) placements, children re-entering care, placement changes and transition of carers and the children in their care from DCJ to agencies.

 The Child Assessment Tool (CAT) is based on the Cleveland Child Assessment Tool customised for NSW in partnership the developers.